ninabarzh/broomstick/content/posts/nvd.md

 The US National Vulnerability Database has slipped from a dull but dependable piece of security plumbing into a sputtering liability.
 Enrichment of CVEs has stalled, backlogs have exploded, and defenders are left with raw identifiers instead of usable intelligence.
-This collapse is not accidental—it is the predictable result of political austerity, funding cuts, and a fixation on flashy science over unglamorous infrastructure.
+This collapse is not accidental, it is the predictable result of political austerity, funding cuts, and a fixation on flashy science over unglamorous infrastructure.
 In other words, the pipes have burst while Washington debates whether water is really a priority.
 For security teams all over the world, the message is blunt: stop waiting for rescue.
 Diversify your sources, automate your own triage, build peer